azazellochg/em_health/docs/installation.rst

        create_task -i 3299 -s em_health/settings.json

+2. Change the output path (`-f 3299_data.xml`) in the batch script (`3299_export_hm_data.cmd`).
+Output data to a shared location, available from Linux PC.
-2. Configure Windows Task Scheduler to run the generated script hourly
+3. [Windows] Configure Windows Task Scheduler to run the generated script every hour indefinitely.
+The script will keep overwriting the output xml file.
-3. Start the watchdog service:
+4. Start the watchdog service:

    .. code-block::

        watch_xml -i /path/to/xml/dir -s em_health/settings.json

-.. note:: Windows scheduled tasks require a user logged in for network drive access.
+.. note:: Windows scheduled task requires a user to be logged in for network drive access.
 The reason being the network drives are mounted on a per-user basis.

 Post-Import Steps
 ^^^^^^^^^^^^^^^^^

-1. Calculate aggregates and materialized views for TimescaleDB:
+1. Calculate initial historical statistics for the dashboards (run this step only once!):

    .. code-block::

-       db_manager -m
+       db_manager create-stats

 2. Access Grafana dashboards at http://localhost:3000

-   - Login with admin account
+   - Login with *admin* account
    - Navigate to "TEM" folder for instrument dashboards